mattcarras/Get-ProductKey/README.md

 work on the local machine.

-The reason ProduKey was included is because it's great at getting keys SLP doesn't have registered, but as it can't get anything for VLK/MAK, querying SLP is still needed.
+The reason ProduKey was included is because it's great at getting keys SLP doesn't have registered, but as it can't get anything for VLK/MAK, querying SLP (and other WMI classes) is still needed.

 **.PARAMETER Computername**
    Strings.
 Name of the local or remote system/s.
 You may give multiple computernames.